Hilo-Hilo/Memories-AI-Hackathon/prd.md

 **Real-Time Adaptation:** Emotional context will also modulate the alerting mechanism.
 Instead of a one-size-fits-all nudge, the app tailors its tone: e.g., a gentle encouragement if the user looks frustrated ("I know this is tough, but you can do it!") versus a more upbeat refocus prompt if the user simply looks distracted but not upset ("Let's get back on track 👍").
 This empathic approach aims to keep the user motivated rather than annoyed.
 The Hume integration provides the necessary data for this empathy: for instance, detecting **vocal tone** like sighing or muttering can indicate frustration or fatigue, which the app shouldn't ignore in its coaching style.

 **Performance Consideration:** Because sending continuous video to an API would be bandwidth-heavy, the app will **throttle and sample** the emotion analysis.
 For example, it might analyze a face snapshot once every 10 seconds or when a potential distraction event occurs.
 Hume AI's API supports real-time streaming as well, but for efficiency we may use the batch mode (sending a single frame or short audio clip for inference) to get periodic emotional readouts.
-All calls to Hume are done via the front-end using Hume's JavaScript/TypeScript SDK (which handles the API communication securely) or via our backend proxy to keep API keys hidden.
+All calls to Hume are done via the desktop application using Hume's Python SDK (which handles the API communication securely) with API keys stored encrypted in local configuration files.

 ### FR4.
 Semantic & Episodic Memory (Personalization via Memories AI)